 - The National Convention and Contest shall be conducted in compliance with the National Convention Operating Parameters set by the Executive Board and the National Contest Rules and Categories provided by the National Contest Committee.

 - The procedure for selecting a location/host chapter for the National Convention will be determined by the Executive Board and will be communicated by the Second Vice President to all Chartered Chapters.
-At a minimum, this procedure should include the ability of the general membership to review each of the bids at a National Convention before the location is selected.

 - Conventions will be open to members and guests except business meetings, which will be limited to members only.